DorShriki/Retabtitle-Policy/PRIVACY.md

 ---

 Thank you for using Retabtile.
-We respect your privacy.
+We respect your privacy!